1And all of them got up and brought him before Pilate.

 12And Herod and Pilate became friends with each other that very day, for before this they had been hostile toward one another.

-13And Pilate called the chief priests and the rulers and the Peoplea together,
+13And Pilate called the chief priests and the rulers and the Peopleb together,

-14and said to them, “You brought to me this man, as one who incites the people, and Look!, having examined him in your presence, I found no fault in this man touching those things of which you accuse him.
+14and said to them, “You brought this man to me as one who incites the people, and look, after examining him in your presence, I found no fault in this man regarding those things of which you accuse him.

 15No, neither did Herod, for he sent him back to us, and See!, nothing worthy of death has been done by him.